UP | HOME

 7. The Vast Ignorance Of Anti-Natalists And Efilists

-Efilists and Anti-Natalists are ignorant.
+Efilists and Anti-Natalists are about as ignorant about the world as most other humans.
 Since they’ve rejected life and are only focused on destroying it, they don’t care much at all about developing a good understanding of the world.
-Some examples:
+I will list the following as examples of this, but the reader should keep in mind that some of these bullets are just critiques or observations about the philosophy, community, and their related beliefs, not necessarily arguments against anything:

 As soon as someone wholeheartedly rejects life, there is no reason to explore the rest of philosophy.
 This is one of the biggest reasons why I personally reject Efilism.
 If someone does learn about Efilism, it shouldn’t be the end of their philosophical exploration.
 If anything, it should be just the beginning.
 Knowledge ought to be one of the ultimate values, since knowledge is necessary to conclude Efilism.
 Even if someone is inclined to accept Efilism upon being introduced to it, how can they know for sure that they’re right if Philosophical Abyss could lead virtually anyone to believe in potentially anything?